Montreal-Analytics/dbt-snowflake-utils/2-step_cloning_pattern.md

 ## Setup:

 1. Update one of your production jobs to include step 1 of the cloning pattern.
-Here is an example implementation for database-level cloning from produciton to production_clone:
+Here is an example implementation for database-level cloning from production to production_clone:

     ```bash
     dbt build &&